 Redmond has stopped increasing the version number of their operating system; we can only see themed Windows 10 Updates.
 In April 2017, Microsoft announced that Windows 10 would be receiving two major updates per year.

 Despite all the rapid development, Windows machines slow down over time as they get bloated with programs and files.
-So, if you own a desktop or laptop running Windows 10, chances are high you might regularly use the web to find guides on how to make Windows 10 faster and improve its performance.
+So, if you own a desktop or laptop is running Windows 10, chances are high you might regularly use the web to find guides on how to make Windows 10 faster and improve its performance.

 In the past, we have told you about the tips and tricks for improving performance on Android and iOS devices.
 So, I thought I should include whatever I know and create a post on how can we speed up Windows 10 and improve its performance to get the most out of the operating system.